Awards and recognitions

 AtSSB Outstanding Performance Series

 The Association of Texas Small School Bands (ATSSB) sponsors the Outstanding Performance Series, where every year recordings are submitted to a panel of judges from each region in Texas.
+This contest is open to all 4A schools and smaller.
 Each band can submit two concert pieces and one march.
 The winners in each region advance to the area level and the winners at the area level advance to the state level, at which point the overall winners are selected and the top two in each category are published on a CD.
 Below are the years the Argyle Middle School Band has placed first or second and been published on the annual CD.

 In 2021, the Argyle Middle School Symphonic Band was the first Non-Varsity band in the history of the OPS contest to have a recording published on the CD.